aufbauprinzip/WiFi-Sunrise-Alarm-Clock/README.md

 ## Getting Started

-Change WiFi-Name and WiFi-Password to your credentials:
+Replace WiFi-Name and WiFi-Password with your credentials:
 ```c
 // SSID of WiFi network and password of WiFi network
 const char* ssid = "WiFi-Name";